 The Story of the Opera House

-Like many buildings in Vienna, the Opera House was built for the enjoyment of the Habsburg family who ruled Austria.
-Initially, it was called the “Royal Opera House” (Wiener Hofoper), and after the fall of the monarchy and the establishment of the Republic of Austria, its name was changed to the Vienna State Opera (Wiener Staatsoper).
+Like many buildings in Vienna, the Habsburg family—who ruled Austria—built the Opera House for their own enjoyment.
+Initially, they called it the “Royal Opera House” (Wiener Hofoper), but after the monarchy fell and the Republic of Austria was established, the Vienna State Opera (Wiener Staatsoper) replaced that name.

 The First Opera Building

-The construction of the Opera House took approximately 8 years, from 1861 to 1869.
-Its planning and design were carried out by architects August von Sicardsburg and Eduard van der Nüll.
-The architects designed the building in the Neo-Renaissance style.
-Their goal was to build a magnificent and ornate building, and therefore they demanded that the construction be done with special stones that were not common at all in Vienna (Wöllersdorfer stones, for example).
-The interior of the building was adorned with various styles of marble stones.
+The construction of the Opera House took approximately eight years, from 1861 to 1869.
+Its planning and design were carried out by architects August von Sicardsburg and Eduard van der Nüll, who chose a Neo-Renaissance style.
+Their aim was to create a magnificent and ornate building, which led them to demand the use of special stones that were uncommon in Vienna, such as Wöllersdorfer stone.
+The interior was adorned with various types of marble.

 In 1869, the Opera House officially opened with the premiere performance of Mozart’s “Don Giovanni.”
 Emperor Franz Joseph and his wife Elisabeth (known as Sisi) attended this event.

-For about 65 years, the Opera House operated continuously, and many important performances took place there.
-Its most significant flourishing was during the period of Gustav Mahler, who was the director of the Opera.
-Mahler upgraded the performance system and turned it into an incredibly well-oiled and precise machine.
+For about 65 years, the Opera House operated continuously and hosted many important performances.
+Its most significant period of growth came under the leadership of Gustav Mahler, who served as director and modernized the performance system, transforming it into a highly efficient and precise institution.

 The period of World War II was devastating for the Opera House.
-Between 1938 and 1945, the Nazis ruled Austria, and as a result, many artists were dispossessed of their positions, persecuted, and some were even murdered.
-The Nazis banned many performances and severely damaged the functioning of the Opera House.
+Between 1938 and 1945, when Austria was under Nazi rule, many artists were removed from their positions, persecuted, and in some cases murdered.
+Numerous performances were banned, and the overall functioning of the Opera House was severely disrupted.

 In the last days of the war, amidst the Allied bombing, the Opera House was severely damaged, and large parts of it were completely destroyed, including the auditorium and the stage.
 Approximately 150,000 different costumes burned in the flames that raged through the building.
 Fortunately, the front part, including the decorated foyer, the main staircase, the corridor, and the tea room, survived the bombings.